 As most of you would know, over the past few years, the GRE has begun gaining acceptance as a test that can be used by business schools to evaluate potential applicants, with quite a few international b-schools now accepting the GRE along with the GMAT.
 Reflecting this trend, one of India’s premier business schools, Indian School of Business (ISB) has announced that it is going to accept the GRE as well for its Young Leaders […]

 In the previous post, we discussed the mindset with which one should approach a CAT retake; in this post we shall look at a few more aspects with respect to a successful CAT retake.
 Since each one of you readers will have a different back story with respect to your first attempt and there will also be some non-IMS students among you as well, the focus of this post will be a bit wider.

 Most of the institutes have given out their calls and many of you might be planning to retake the CAT.
-For some of you it might be a case of almost getting there but missing out because of one poor section or just missing out on the overall percentile.
-For others the CAT-day might have been a bad day at the office and you knew straightaway that nothing much was going to happen.
-On my […]
+For some of you, it might be a case of almost getting there but missing out because of one poor section or just missing out on the overall percentile.
+For others, the CAT-day might have been a bad day at the office and you knew straight away that nothing much was going to happen.
+On […]